On the Limit of Language Models as Planning Formalizers

 \subsection{Datasets}

-We consider four simulated planning domains, BlocksWorld, Logistics, Barman from the International Planning Competition \cite{ipc}, and MysteryBlocksWorld \cite{valmeekam2024planbench}.
+We consider four simulated planning domains, BlocksWorld, Logistics, Barman from the International Planning Competition \cite{ipc}, and Mystery BlocksWorld \cite{valmeekam2024planbench}.

 \textbf{BlocksWorld}, also used in \citet{liu2023llm+}, is a domain to rearrange stacks of blocks on a table using a robotic arm.
-There is 1 type of entities, 5 predicates, and 4 actions.\\ \textbf{Mystery BlocksWorld} obfuscates the original BlocksWorld domain by replacing all the names of the types, predicates, actions, and objects with nonsensical words, akin to a \textit{wug test} \cite{berko1958child}.
-This dataset as an control group can effectively test whether models create plans via lexical pattern-matching and memorization.\\ \textbf{Logistics}, also used in \citet{guan2023leveraging}, is a domain to transport packages across different locations using both trucks and airplanes.
-In this domain, there are 6 types of entities, 3 predicates, and 6 actions.\\ \textbf{Barman}, also used in \citet{zhu2024language}, is a domain to to create cocktails from ingredients using different containers and two robotic arms.
+The domain includes 1 type of entity, 5 predicates, and 4 actions.\\ \textbf{Mystery BlocksWorld} obfuscates the original BlocksWorld domain by replacing all the names of the types, predicates, actions, and objects with nonsensical words, akin to a \textit{wug test} \cite{berko1958child}.
+This dataset as a control group can effectively test whether models create plans via lexical pattern-matching and memorization.\\ \textbf{Logistics}, also used in \citet{guan2023leveraging}, is a domain to transport packages across different locations using both trucks and airplanes.
+In this domain, there are 6 types of entities, 3 predicates, and 6 actions.\\ \textbf{Barman}, also used in \citet{zhu2024language}, is a domain to create cocktails from ingredients using different containers and two robotic arms.
 In this domain, there are 7 types of entities, 13 predicates, and 12 actions.

-Each dataset comes with ground-truth PDDL describing domains (\df) and problems (\pf).
-The input to the model is a natural language description of the domain (\dd) and the problem (\dd).
-The output of the model is a plan, namely a sequence of instantiated actions defined in \df.
-For each of these datasets, the natural language description \dds and \pds were created in 3 different levels of naturalness.
+Each dataset comes with ground-truth PDDL files describing the domain (\df) and problem (\pf).
+The input to the model is a natural language description of the domain (\dd) and problem (\pd).
+The output of the model is a plan, namely a sequence of instantiated actions defined in the \df.
+For each of these datasets, the natural language description (\dds and \pds) were created in 3 different levels of naturalness.

 \textbf{Heavily Templated}.
-For BlocksWorld, Logistics and Barman, the heavily templated \dd and \pd are generated using the same template as MysteryBlocksworld \cite{valmeekam2024planbench}.
+For BlocksWorld, Logistics and Barman, the Heavily Templated \dd and \pd are generated using the same template as Mystery BlocksWorld \cite{valmeekam2024planbench}.
 This description is almost a word-by-word translation of PDDL.
 For example, for the `pick-up' action in BlocksWorld, the ground-truth PDDL \df would be the following:

 \resizebox{0.9\linewidth}{!}{ }

 while the Heavily Templated \dd is:

 \resizebox{0.9\linewidth}{!}{ }